 To get started, go to your WordPress dashboard and click WPForms » Add New.

-Type a name for your form in the Form Name field.
+Type a name for your form in the Name Your Form field.

-WPForms comes with form templates that make it easy to get started.
-Let’s use the Webinar Registration Form template from the Form Templates Pack Addon.
+WPForms comes with tons of form templates that make it easy to get started.
+For our example, we’re going to use the Webinar Registration Form template to let people sign up for a webinar and add them to the participants list in Podio.

 You can also use the WPForms form builder to: